mobify/workshop--adaptivejs-components/README.md

 $card__padding: $unit;
 ```

 These are examples of configuration variables.
-They can range from configuring the component's colors, to box-model dimensions (`height`, `width`, `border`, etc.), to font styles and more.
-Which variables a Stencil component will have varies from component to component.
+They can configure a component's colors, box-model dimensions (`height`, `width`, `border`, etc.), font styles and more.
+The variables that a Stencil uses varies from component to component.

 ## Create and Import a Component Theme Stylesheet

 Open up terminal.
-At this point in the workshop your command line terminal should still be at the workshop's pre-generated Adaptive project directory (`/my-project`).
+At this point in the workshop, you should still be in your pre-generated Adaptive project directory (`/my-project`).
 From there, change to the `components` directory:

 ```
 cd app/components/
 ```

-Create a new directory named after our Stencil component in the workshop's Adaptive project and change to it:
+Create a new directory named after our Stencil component in the workshop's Adaptive project and navigate to it:

 ```
 mkdir stencil-card && cd stencil-card